prev - next - home - no frames - frames

 Kindness

 I expect to pass through this world but once.
-Any good therefore that I can do, or any kindness that I can show to my fellow-creature, let me do it now.
-Let me not defer or neglect it, for I shall not pass this way again.
+If, therefore, there be any kindness I can show, or any good thing that I can do to any fellow human being, let me do it now.
+Let me not defer or neglect it, for I will not pass this way again.

 One kind word can warm three winter months.